AdaCore/spark2014/lrm/source/packages.rst

    specification for a given package P introduces an implicit declaration of a *state abstraction* entity.
-This implicit declaration occurs at the beginning of the visible part of P. This implicit declaration requires completion and is overloadable.
+This implicit declaration occurs at the beginning of the visible part of P. This implicit declaration shall have a completion and is overloadable.

 .. note::
  (SB) Making these implicit declarations overloadable allows declaring